 Making cookies and customizing them with tea is so much fun!
 The possibilities are endless, especially if you grab a basic cookie recipe like a shortbread and add different kinds of tea.
 This recipe is so easy and the cookies are so basic that it’s a perfect choice to customize and make different types of tea shortbread cookies.
 This time, I chose Hojicha and a David’s Tea choco-mint blend called read my lips.

 I’m obsessed with Hojicha and Hojicha lattes (one of my top morning choices!) so I’ve been wanting to bake with it for a while.
 Hojicha is a roasted japanese green tea with a toasty/nutty flavor.
 Just like Matcha, but much less common, it can also be finely ground until a talc-like powder is achieved, but it’s brown.
-I recently bought some Hojicha powder to test some recipes and share them here (scroll to the bottom of the post to see where to buy).
+I recently bought some Hojicha powder to test some recipes and share them here.

 I can think of so many things I would bake and add Hojicha powder...
 It will add a toasty/nutty flavor to any recipe, so it would work perfectly well with almond or coconut flour, any recipe that includes nuts or is creamy.
 I mean, I could replace Matcha with Hojicha powder for most Matcha recipes out there and try them out!

-I was definitely inspired by Bonnie’s tea shortbread coins but I switched up the teas she used.
-Besides the Hojicha powder, I also used a heavy blended tea with a choco-mint flavor (that I personally wouldn’t choose to drink) with some chocolate chips and lip shaped candy inclusions that seemed perfect for making cookies.
+I was inspired by Bonnie’s tea shortbread coins but I switched up the teas she used.
+Besides the Hojicha powder, I also used a heavy blended tea with a choco-mint flavor (that I personally wouldn’t choose to drink) with some chocolate chips and lip-shaped candy inclusions that seemed perfect for making cookies.

 *I separated all the lip shaped candy and the chocolate chips from the tea leaves and ground the tea in a coffee grinder.
 Then, I mixed them back together so I could add them to the cookie batter.